Greg1324/Othello/README.md

 # Title: Othello Game

 ## Project Description
-This is a simple implementation of the classic board game Othello (also known as Reversi).
+This is an implementation of the classic board game Othello (also known as Reversi).
 This project demonstrates game mechanics, including player input, game state management, and AI functionality.

 ## Features
 - Play against an AI with strategic decision-making capabilities.